 Before you start any new medicine, you should ask your doctor or pharmacist whether there are any likely interactions you need to know about.

-Tell them about any other medicines (including any natural ones) you are currently taking.
+Tell them about any other medicines (including any over-the-counter and complementary medicines) you are currently taking.

 Is this medicine right for me?